MadMatcher/MadLib/README.md

 * *How to create the training data?* If a set of labeled tuple pairs for training is not available (a very common scenario), MadLib can help the user create such a set, using active learning.
 * *How to scale?* When the tables A and B to be matched are large (e.g., 5M+ tuples), scaling is difficult.
 MadLib provides Spark-based solutions to these problems.
 * *How to label examples?* MadLib provides a variety of labelers that the user can use (to label data in the command-line interface, using a Web browser, etc.), and ways to extend or customize these labelers.

+### Case Studies and Performance Statistics

+We have used the functions in MadLib or earlier variants in many real-world applications in domain science and industry.
+We will report more details here in the near future.

+### Installation

+See instructions to install MadLib on a single machine or a cloud-based cluster.

+### How to Use

+See the [MadLib technical guide](https://github.com/MadMatcher/MadLib/blob/main/docs/madlib-technical-guide.md) for an in-depth look into the format, working, and usage of MadLib functions.
+See this page for the [Python scripts of examples of EM workflows](https://github.com/MadMatcher/MadLib/blob/main/docs/workflow-examples.md) created with MadLib.
+We recommend reading the technical guide before examining the Python scripts.

+### Further Pointers

+See API documentation.
+For questions / comments, contact [our research group](mailto:entitymatchinginfo@gmail.com).

 =======================================